cpmolnar/name-generator/README.md

 ## Description
 A minimal Name Generator AI built with basic TensorFlow.
 Use me to generate some unique names!
-The model was trained on a dataset containing 47274 English names.
+The model learns on a dataset containing 47274 English names, located in the `dataset` folder.

 Intended as a getting-started example of how to implement NLP in TensorFlow.